 Due to the high likelihood of integrating Wi-Fi to The Smart Bird Feeder for communication to users, it is important to look at vulnerabilities brought about by this technology, so we are prepared for any surprises when using Wi-Fi.
 While Wi-Fi has been around for a while, it still has some flaws when it comes to network security.
 That being said, there may need to be an advisory that intruders could gain access to the network and potentially take advantage of the developer board within The Smart Bird Feeder.
 This network intrusion could happen due to a variety of different reasons such as a weak Wi-Fi password.
 While the Wi-Fi security vulnerabilities may be of concern, and is something that everyone should take seriously, it is believed that due to the lack of importance the bird feeder is in the eyes of hackers, it most likely is not a large concern.
 That said, a larger concern comes from the fact that Wi-Fi networks in this day and age are very much saturated with a load of many different Wi-Fi connecting devices.
 Due to a restricted bandwidth on a wireless network, the increased number of these devices connecting to the WiFi network are negatively impacting the network.
-One of the unique aspects of our product is uploading images to our digital library of birds to allow users to stay up to date with the bird feeder.
+One of the unique aspects other than uploading images to our digital library of birds, is the live video stream that will allow users to watch a live video during high traffic at the bird feeder.
 Therefore, the requirements that The Smart Bird Feeder needs in order to function as planned is highly dependent on the network performance which may be affected as upload and download speeds are relatively sensitive to the number of simultaneously connected devices on the network.
 Moreover, even with the systems overhead, this form of wireless transmission is the most suitable for our smart bird feeder for its performance, reliability, and practicality.